omarabdiwali/dijkstra-visualizer/README.md

 *   **Dijkstra's Algorithm:**  A classic algorithm for finding the shortest path in a graph with non-negative edge weights.
 It explores nodes in order of their distance from the start node.
 *   **A\* Search:**  An informed search algorithm that uses a heuristic function to estimate the distance from a node to the goal.
 This heuristic guides the search, making it more efficient than Dijkstra's in many cases.
 The heuristic used here is the Manhattan distance.
+*   **Recursive Division Maze Generation:**  This algorithm works as follows: Begin with the maze's space with no walls (chamber).
+Divide the chamber with a randomly positioned wall (or multiple walls) where each wall contains a randomly positioned passage opening within it.
+Then recursively repeat the process on the subchambers until all chambers are minimum sized.
+This method results in mazes with long straight walls crossing their space, making it easier to see which areas to avoid.
 *   **State Management (React):**  The `useState` hook is used extensively to manage the state of the application, such as the positions of nodes, the presence of walls, the selected algorithm, and the visualization progress.
 *   **Event Handling (React):**  Event handlers like `onClick`, `onMouseDown`, `onMouseUp`, and `onMouseMove` are used to handle user interactions with the grid.
 *   **Asynchronous Operations:** The `async/await` keywords are used to make the visualization appear smooth and step-by-step.
 The `sleep` function introduces delays to control the speed of the visualization.